petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/configuring-a-database.md

     Liferay requires reading from and writing to the database.
 The Liferay database user must therefore have permissions to read and write data.
     ```

 1. Install a JDBC Connector.
-The DXP bundle includes several open source JDBC connectors in the `/lib/ext` folder.
+The DXP bundle includes several open source JDBC connectors in the `$CATALINA_BASE/webapps/ROOT/WEB-INF/shielded-container-lib` folder (in the `$CATALINA_BASE/lib/ext` folder for previous versions of Liferay).
 Connectors for proprietary database, like Oracle or DB2 (see the table below), must be downloaded from the vendor.

 **Proprietary Databases:**